 They use their knowledge of plants and gardening tools to install landscaping, maintain it, and protect it from pests and harsh weather.
 Specific tasks may include mowing, fertilizing, aerating, irrigating and trimming.
 These workers can lay sod, build concrete structures and install sprinkler systems.

-The BLS projected a 6% employment growth for grounds maintenance workers from 2014 and 2024.
-The median annual wage for this occupation was $25,030 as of May 2015, according to the BLS.
+The BLS projected an employment growth faster than average for grounds maintenance workers from 2018 and 2028.
+The mean annual wage for this occupation was $30,940 as of May 2018, according to the BLS.

 A desire to work outdoors and the ability to perform the tasks are the main requirements of landscaping and groundskeeping workers.
 Fewer than half of these workers have a high school diploma, according to O*Net OnLine (www.onetonline.org).
 Many learn their required tasks on the job.
 Those who work with power tools and large equipment may need formal safety training.